rol4400/ServerlessTest/README.md

 * README.md - this file
-* buildspec.yml - this file is used by AWS CodeBuild to package your service for deployment to AWS Lambda
+* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
-* app.js - this file contains the sample Node.js code for the web service
+* index.js - this file contains the sample Node.js code for the web service
-* index.js - this file contains the AWS Lambda handler code
-* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your service to AWS Lambda and Amazon API Gateway.
+* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
 * tests/ - this directory contains unit tests for your application